German stocks - Factors to watch on June 14

-FRANKFURT/BERLIN, June 14 The DAX top-30 index looked set to open 0.2 percent higher on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.
+FRANKFURT/BERLIN, June 14 (Reuters) - The DAX top-30 index looked set to open 0.2 percent higher on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.

 The following are some of the factors that may move German stocks: